Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 Between juggling a brand’s social media strategy and just about every task related to social media marketing, managers of social media accounts wear a lot of hats and have their hands full at all times.

 So what is the biggest challenge that most social media managers have?
-Well, that depends on who you’re asking – so we asked over 20 social media experts to share their stories with us, and in this article we’ll be covering the main social media marketing challenges and pain points marketers experience in their day-to-day job.
+Well, that depends on who you’re asking—so we asked over 20 social media experts to share their stories with us.
+In this article, I’ll be covering the main social media marketing challenges and pain points marketers experience in their day-to-day jobs.

 So, let’s turn on that empathy switch and explore some of the most common social media challenges for marketers: